tytydraco/yessleep/out/My_town_celebrate_Christmas_very_differently_Because_were_cursed.md

 Bullshit.

-Blitzen wasn't just a reindeer, but a part of Chirtsmas.
+Blitzen wasn't just a reindeer, but a part of Christmas.

 We were fucking stupid to think Santa would ever offer us mercy.